 Students can enter the department from a variety of academic and professional backgrounds.
 Some applicants pursue a degree directly after completing undergraduate studies.
 For others, they pursue a degree after completing medical or public health training or experience.
-Students with prior relevant coursework may receive academic credit toward their degree program.
+Students with prior relevant coursework may receive academic credit toward their degree program if the course is taken at the graduate level and from a CEPH accredited program.